Comcast/flume2storm/README.md

+# Important note: this project is no longer actively maintained.

 # Flume2Storm Connector

 The Flume2Storm Connector is a modular project that bridges [Flume](http://flume.apache.org/) to [Storm](http://storm-project.net/documentation/Home.html), so that Flume events can be forwarded to and processed in Storm.